 3) Friday WIFLE (“What I Feel Like Expressing”) – 15 to 30 minutes

-The WIFLE is a useful tool for people to let everyone else know what they are excited about at the moment, share best practices, suggest fixes, air concerns or highlight roadblocks.
+The WIFLE is a useful tool for people to let everyone else know what they are excited about at the moment, share best practices, suggest fixes, air concerns or highlight blockages.

-Friday should also be the day that every member of staff fills in next week’s ‘to do’ list, so that everyone is starting Monday with a clear idea of what needs to be done.
+Friday should also be the day that every member of staff compiles next week’s ‘to do’ list, so that everyone is starting Monday with a clear idea of what needs to be done.

 So now you know how to manage your team in less than 2 hours per week so go on – take ACTION, and get your team meetings working for your business!